Flex Seal Reviews: Liquid Rubber Sealant

 A – White, clear, and black.

-Here is the Flex Seal liquid rubber sealant coating in an aerosol spray can.
+Here is the most common used liquid rubber sealant coating that comes in an aerosol spray can.
 The convenient aerosol spray allows for easy sealant applications without the need of brushes and rollers.
 Highly durable to seal leaks and cracks for waterproof and without sun dripping damage for many years.
 Here are some pros and cons.

 Q – Will it hold fabric material together like a ripped car cover?